AKSB-GP/DH2323_Ocean_simulation/README.md

 ### Fractal Brownian Motion:

-Fractal Brownian Motion is the process of creating values that tend to similar to previous values but still appear random to us humans.
-It is essential created through multiple layers of perlin noise and is a common application within procedural generation.
+Fractal Brownian Motion is the process of creating values that tend to similar to previous values but still appear random to us.
+It is essential created through multiple layers of Perlin noise and is a common application within procedural generation.
 In short it is used to create random values without being completely random.
 I higly recommend to read this chapter from The Book of Shaders: https://thebookofshaders.com/13/ as it explains the concept quite well.
 Below is the Current version of my ocean shader.